unification-com/mainchain/docs/local-devnet.md

 ## DevNet test accounts, wallets and keys

-DevNet is deployed with a pre-defined <a href="https://raw.githubusercontent.com/unification-com/mainchain/master/Docker/assets/node1/config/genesis.json" target="_blank">genesis.json</a>, containing several test accounts loaded with UND and pre-defined validators with self delegation.
+DevNet is deployed with a pre-defined [genesis.json](https://raw.githubusercontent.com/unification-com/mainchain/master/Docker/assets/node1/config/genesis.json), containing several test accounts loaded with UND and pre-defined validators with self delegation.

-See <a href="https://github.com/unification-com/mainchain/blob/master/Docker/README.md" target="_blank">https://github.com/unification-com/mainchain/blob/master/Docker/README.md</a> for the mnemonic phrases and keys used by the above nodes, and for test accounts included in DevNet's genesis.
+See [https://github.com/unification-com/mainchain/blob/master/Docker/README.md](https://github.com/unification-com/mainchain/blob/master/Docker/README.md) for the mnemonic phrases and keys used by the above nodes, and for test accounts included in DevNet's genesis.

 ### Importing the DevNet keys